Rionagrace/Rionagrace/README.md

 - 👋 Hi, I’m @Rionagrace
-- 👀 I’m interested in becoming a full stack developer (I'm currently a Northcoders student)
+- 👀 I’m interested in becoming a full stack developer (I'm recently graduated from Northcoders)
-- 🌱 I’m currently planning my final project
+- 🌱 I’m currently working on my portfolio website
 - 💞️ I’m looking to collaborate on any new exciting projects
 - 📫 How to reach me Riona McCumskay on LinkedIn
 - 😄 Pronouns: she/her